 Other excited forms of hydrogen are defined by different fields that involve more quarks.
 But this ground-state is tiny, it has just 6 quarks per octant.

 Atomic hydrogen is also depicted in the movie at the top of the page.
 But stereochemical quarks are about a million times smaller than thermodynamic quarks, so they are not shown in the movie.
 Also note that the model only has levo quarks as stereochemical components.
 So we call this case levorotatory hydrogen.
 If all of the levo quarks are replaced by dextro quarks then it is called dextrorotatory hydrogen.

 The energy difference between dextrorotatory and levorotatory hydrogen is small enough to usually be ignored.
 But the distinction is logically important when we specify the handedness of a coordinate system.
 For the rest of this article we only discuss the levorotatory case, and simply call it hydrogen.

 Excited States of Hydrogen

-Here are some models for the -states of hydrogen.
-They have an azimuthal quantum number of
+Here are some quark models for the -states of hydrogen.
+They are presented in formulae as combinations of protons, electrons, photons and field-quanta.
+They all have an azimuthal quantum number of

-Here are models for the -states.
+Here are models for the excited -states of hydrogen.
 They are characterized by an azimuthal quantum number of .
 Not all these states have been directly measured.
 But we make models of them anyway because they are used later in calculations about fine structure in the hydrogen spectrum.

 Then the excited states of hydrogen are described by the sum